A flexible nutritious source of non-allergenic protein

 As an example we have worked with a food producer on a pea / broccoli protein product.
 The broccoli and pea protein complement each other, removing the pea taste "high notes" and making the mouthfeel more appealing.

-Similarly, we are working with a mycelium producer with the aim of making a hybrid mycelium / broccoli burger with better mouthfeel than mycelium alone and at a price position below that of beef.
-This could be transformational for mycelium adoption.
+Similarly, we are working with a mycelium producer with the aim of making a hybrid mycelium / broccoli burger with better mouthfeel than mycelium alone and at a price position below that of a beef burger (and therefore less expensive than a mycelium only burger).
+This could be transformational for mycelium adoption - mycelium burgers are unlikely to materially displace beef burgers while they remain more expensive.

-In summary, the answer to sustainable, affordable, nutritious, delicious food is unlikely to lie with just one form of protein.
-However upcycled broccoli protein is likely to be one of the answers, and an enabler to several more.
+In summary, the answer to sustainable, affordable, nutritious, delicious food is unlikely to lie with just one form of meat alternative as "Ingredient stacking" can reduce footprint vs single-input approaches.
+In any event, upcycled brassica protein is likely to be one of the answers, and an enabler to several more.

 You get the real deal.
 But you also get ...

 Just whole ingredients that pull their weight ...
-The fermented fibre holds the moisture + supports gut health; the beans bring body, and the beef brings the crave.
+The fermented fibre holds the moisture; the beans bring body, and the beef brings the crave.

 We focus on evidence and analysis